trantorLiu/trantorliu.github.io/resume.md

 - Chinese Teacher, [SeedElite](https://www.facebook.com/SeedElite) Education Camp, 2009 - 2010

 ## More about the [ArmyApp](http://armyapp.tw)
 It's an app I built with my college friends when I was a second lieutenant chief counselor at Republic of China Armed Forces.
-It help soldiers to report there locations during their vacation in 3 seconds.
+It help soldiers to report their locations during their vacation in 3 seconds.
 It caused a sensation in the army and became [a news](http://armyapp.tw/#video) in Taiwan.
 And thus the Chief of the Republic of China Army gave a prize to me.
 The Army Command Headquarters also gave me a chance to lead a short term project to digitalize some information in the army.

 ## Open Source Contributions ([GitHub Repositories](https://github.com/trantorLiu))
 - [bootstrap-editor](https://github.com/trantorLiu/bootstrap-editor)